k-flynn-webdev/base-django/README.md

 FAQ:
 -
-    q: Cant login to app via template files?
+    q: Cant login with correct details?
-    a: Might already be logged in as the admin vi /accounts/admin/ , logout of admin and try again
+    a: Possibly already logged in as the admin via /accounts/admin/ , logout of admin and login again as a user